 This mission was crafted at a critical junction in global health advancement as the Millennium Development Goals (MDGs) were transitioning into the Sustainable Development Goals.
 The S&T GDA brought together a broader menu of objectives and interventions focused on maternal, newborn, and child health with integration of quality improvement.
-Additional partners that signed on to the GDA included Jhpiego, the American College of Nurse-Midwives, the American College of Obstetricians and Gynecologists, Global Health Media Project, Project Cure, Sigma Theta Tau, International Pediatric Associations, and the American Heart Association.
+Additional partners that signed on to the GDA included Jhpiego, Global Health Media Project, Project Cure, Sigma Theta Tau, International Pediatric Associations, and the American Heart Association.